 Coding is a CPU-intensive task.
-And not every laptop on the market is suitable for the job.
-Furthermore, if you purchase the wrong laptop, you may regret your decision to become a programmer.
-Simple coding tasks could take hours to complete.
-Why?
-The laptop’s speed and other features aren’t up to par.
+Not every laptop on the market is suitable for the job.
+If you purchase the wrong laptop, you may regret your decision to become a programmer.
+Simple coding tasks could take hours to complete because the laptop’s speed and other features aren’t up to par.

-That said, features like clock speed, storage space, and an ergonomic keyboard are some of the things programmers consider when choosing a laptop.
-But the question now is can you use a MacBook Air laptop for programming?
+Features like clock speed, storage space, and an ergonomic keyboard are some of the things programmers consider when choosing a laptop.
+The question now is can you use a MacBook Air laptop for programming?

 Apple’s MacBook brand of laptops has been one of the best options on the market since its inception.
-But these laptops boast varied specifications, making it an arduous task for newbie programmers to make the right call.
+These laptops boast varied specifications, making it an arduous task for new programmers to choose the right model.

 Is MacBook Air good for programming?